IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/service-fabric/cluster/README.md

 ### Parameter: `vmssZonalUpgradeMode`

-This property defines the upgrade mode for the virtual machine scale set, it is mandatory if a node type with multiple Availability Zunos is added.
+This property defines the upgrade mode for the virtual machine scale set, it is mandatory if a node type with multiple Availability Zones is added.

 - Required: No
 - Type: string